-Once you’ve exhausted all you feel like making with Tin, Copper, and Bronze, and feel you’re ready, you can move on to the second boss.
-This one requires 8 ancient seeds to summon and is similar in concept to say, an Ent or what have you.
+Once you’ve exhausted all you feel like making with Tin, Copper, and Bronze and feel you’re ready, you can move on to the second boss.
+This one requires eight ancient seeds to summon and is similar to an Ent or what have you.
 Once again, lots of arrows, good food, do your best.
 You will receive a Swamp Key from defeating The Elder, as well as his trophy and another power.

 New Resources Available: Blood Bags, Ooze, Entrails, Ancient Bark, Iron.

-It is recommended to bring along some Poison Resistance Meads when you go to the swamp but is not necessary.
-Leeches, Blobs, and Oozers can inflict a poison effect, which short of having rather high health, will typically end up killing you.
+Bringing some Poison Resistance Meads when you go to the swamp is recommended, but it is not necessary.
+Leeches, Blobs, and Oozers can inflict a poison effect, which, short of having rather high health, will typically end up killing you.
 But if you can avoid letting them hit you at all, you can’t die to it if you never get hit by it.

 Otherwise, you will mainly be looking to bring along a bronze pickaxe and your swamp key.
 Look for slanted structures seemingly protruding from the ground, typically with two green torches at the front, guarded by Draugrs, Blobs, or an Oozer.
 Unlock the entrance with your swamp key, go in, and mine at the muddy scrap piles to find Scrap Iron.
 It can also be in the stone chests within.
 Smelt this to get Iron, and you’ll need quite a bit of it to get a full set going.
 Having a ship or cart nearby is recommended to avoid too much travel time, but be wary it doesn’t get destroyed while you’re mining.